icasimpan/quicktasks_v2/content/post/godoc-in-local.md

 draft: false
 ---

-In your preferred directory, initialize GOPATH using the short script in https://ismael.casimpan.com/quicktasks-golang/suggested-init-script-before-coding-in-golang/
+In your preferred directory, initialize GOPATH using the short script in [Suggested GoLang Init Script](https://ismael.casimpan.com/quicktasks-golang/suggested-init-script-before-coding-in-golang/).

-Do the following steps:
+Then, do the following steps:

 1. Install godoc